 The law, however, does limit our rights under some circumstances.
-Even so, strict scrutiny must be given to any legal limitations upon our fundamental rights.
+Even so, the courts give strict scrutiny to any law limiting our fundamental rights.
 We are skeptical of legal limitations of our rights.

 Will any felony conviction cause a lifetime loss of civil rights to firearms?

 A common misconception holds that “any felony conviction will destroy your civil rights to firearms forever.”

 But a Minnesota felony doesn’t always impair gun rights.